Mary Matha Arts & Science College

-Mary Matha Arts and Science College is a Government of India aided college in the State of Kerala that is affiliated to Kannur University and managed by the Syro-Malabar Catholic Diocese of Mananthavady.
+Mary Matha Arts and Science College is a Government of India aided college in the State of Kerala that is affiliated to Kannur University and managed by the Syro Malabar Catholic Eparchy of Mananthavady.

+Overview

+Located in Mananthavady, The college was formally inaugurated on 23rd October 1995, When Kannur University came into existence in 1996, the college became affiliated to it.

-The college was re-accredited in 2024 by the NACC at A+ Grade.
+Mary Matha college was re-accredited in 2024 by the NAAC at A+ Grade.

 According to the directives of the NAAC, the college has established an IQAC for the sustenance and enhancement of quality in all accredited higher education institutions in India.

+In 2026, the college started a self-defense training program for female students.